Best Practices to Implement Cloud Application and API Security

 3. Establish Capabilities for Cloud Security

 Cloud deployments vary depending on organizations’ needs.
 Cloud resources are characterized as shared concept, short-life cycle, automated and programmatic.
 Existing security expertise for protecting on-premises data centers is not applicable for securing all cloud resources.
-Check this eBook: How to use cloud IaaS more securely than a Data Center.
 Organizations need to establish the required cloud security capabilities.

 Cloud Security Architect